akumuthan-dev/data-flow/README.md

 - Modify user in init.sql and run it against the local postgres to initialize dbs
 - Get redis running on your local machine
 - Create virtualenv
 - Install pypi dependencies
-- Update local.env for your configurations
+- Copy sample.env to .env
-- Copy local.env to .env
+- Update .env for your configuration (for example paths, DB and redis URLs)
 - run ./entrypoint.sh

 ## Deployment to production steps: